 In order to forecast time series data for Apple Inc. and Netflix Inc., this article suggests using the OGRU model with a time lag that is impervious to vanishing gradients.
-The direction the study took is outlined in the following figure:
+The direction the study took is outlined in Figure 1.